+It all starts with you.
 You may be an expert in your craft but there are other skills involved in running a business that you will need to learn.
 One of these is your ability to sell both yourself and your business – people need to know it exists!
-This skill doesn’t always come naturally but it does come more easily when you have a deep passion and drive and overall belief in what you are doing and what you are trying to achieve.
-You need to be the driving force behind your business – having a positive attitude and clear focus is vital to success.
-Get out there, knock on some doors, you will only get out of your business what you put in.
+This skill does not always come naturally but it does come more easily when you have a deep passion, drive, and overall belief in what you are doing and what you are trying to achieve.
+You need to be the driving force behind your business.
+Having a positive attitude and clear focus is vital to success.
+Get out there, knock on some doors.
+You will only get out of your business what you put in.

 Knowing and dealing with the right people is another important aspect.
-This is true for many levels of relationships and partnerships – within and outside your industry, your customers and staff that you hire.
+This is true for many levels of relationships and partnerships within and outside your industry, your customers and staff that you hire.
 Invest time in forming and nurturing your relationships.

 Do you have wider industry contacts?
 Is there an association you can join?
 Chances are you’re not the first person to start this kind of business so rub shoulders with people that have done this before you and help each other out.

-Your receivables collection process is particularly crucial, the thing to remember here is some people just don’t pay.
+Your receivables collection process is particularly crucial.
+The thing to remember here is some people just don’t pay.
 Establishing a diligent process in this area can save a lot of heartache and sleepless nights.
 Working for the right people and ensuring that they pay within the terms of your arrangement goes a long way to ensuring strong, positive cashflow.

-Processes and record keeping
+Processes and Record Keeping

-And lastly, something that perhaps many businesses overlook as being key is processes and record keeping.
+Lastly, something that perhaps many businesses overlook as being key is processes and record keeping.
 Designing and implementing good processes is what will help you to grow your business.
 They allow people within your organisation to function without your involvement, freeing your time.
 Keeping records is not only the law it can also save time and resources and keep you out of trouble.
 Look into running your own accounting software programme such as Xero or MYOB to assist with this as it can do a lot of the work and organisation for you.

-Once you have considered these key aspects then you are well on your way to creating a successful business.
+Once you have considered these key aspects then you are well on your way to creating a successful startup.
 To maintain your success over time, make sure you adapt to change, don’t let your business become stale and make effort to stay relevant in the market.
 Try to enjoy the process and keep evolving.